mnievesc/Short-Awk-Tutorial/README.md

 ```
 This capability is extremely useful for bioinformatics because sometimes it is necessary to transform data into different formats.
 Awk can help you do this quite easily.

 As we have learned so far, awk assumes all your input data is tab-delimited.
 If we want to work with something else, like say a .csv file (comma separated values), we have to tell awk that the input field separator will be different.
-For that we can use use the built in variable `FS`.
+For that we can use the built in variable `FS`.
 Let's try it by importing our second example file: chroms.csv
 ```
 awk -v FS="," '{ print $1,$2,$3}' chroms.csv
 ```